Cornerstone Bible Church, 735 East 10th Street, P.O. Box 454, Hastings, MN 55033

 Wednesday

-7:00 pm - Wednesday Evening Bible Study—Life of Christ
+7:00 pm - Wednesday Evening Bible Study

 Every Day